 - Android: 3.48 million apps

 - iOS: 2.22 million apps

-However, numbers aren’t the best metric because most of us only use a handful of apps, and the most popular ones are available on both platforms. iP vs Android programming use different technology stacks.
+However, numbers aren’t the best metric because most of us only use a handful of apps, and the most popular ones are available on both platforms. iPhone vs Android programming uses different technology stacks.
 The first one has the Swift proprietary language designed for app development while the second one heavily relies on Java or Kotlin as an alternative.